VarshaSasikumar/OpenWeatherMap/README.md

   Navigate to src/test/java/runner/TestRunner.java and run.
 This will run all UI test cases.
 - ### For API test automation:
   Navigate to src/test/java/api_test/WeatherApi_Automate.java and run the file.

+# Test Reports:
+- Navigate to target folder and can find the file cucumber-reports.html.
+- Right click and Copy Path/Reference.
+- Open the copied path in any browser.